 Most pests are drawn to dark, damp areas that are often undisturbed.
-It’s unlikely that you are spending a lot of time in your crawl space, especially if you aren’t using it for something like storage or as a root cellar.
+It’s unlikely that you are spending a lot of time in your crawlspace, especially if you aren’t using it for something like storage or as a root cellar.
 The crawl space is the area between the ground and a raised foundation.
 If you don’t have to walk up a step or two to get to the front door, chances are you have a slab foundation.

-The crawl space area is typically 3-6 feet tall and the entrance varies in location.
+The crawl space encapsulation area is typically 3-6 feet tall, and the entrance varies in location.
 It could be on the floor inside a closet or outside on the side of the house, but the one common factor is that the entry point is generally small.
 A raised foundation with a crawl space is convenient when you need to access plumbing or wiring, but because the soil beneath the house is typically uncovered it could also cause a lot of problems with not just pests and rodents, but with your foundation which eventually will lead to more serious problems in your home.

-It is important to first address the current issues in and around your home before installing a crawl space encapsulation.
+It is important to first address the current issues in and around your home before installing crawl space encapsulation supplies.
 Problems such as leaking pipes, standing water, pre-existing mold, wood frame repairs, foundation cracks, etc. Depending on the conditions of your crawl space, you may want to consider installing some additional features such as a drainage system with a sump pump, a dehumidifier or radon fan and evacuation system to further eliminate crawl space issues.

 If you decide to encapsulate your crawl space, or are in need of basement waterproofing, please hire a crawl space inspector to locate and repair current issues before proceeding or contacting a professional to encapsulate your crawl space.
 If you have any questions regarding materials for encapsulating your crawlspace, please call one of our knowledgeable professionals at 760-388-6294.